jsmoriss/jsm-user-locale/readme.txt

 If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.

-= Need a Boost to your Social and Search Ranking? =

-[WPSSO is an advanced structured data plugin for WordPress SEO and SMO](https://wordpress.org/plugins/wpsso/) that helps you rank higher and improves click through rates by presenting your content at its best in **search results** and on **social sites** - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.

 == Installation ==

 = Automated Install =